 1) Labor vs Comfort: Bringing the boiler outdoors to the woodpile reduces labor slightly, but now requires the operator to go outside to tend the fire in the cold.
 It's like going shopping and then putting the groceries in a pantry beside the driveway rather than bringing them indoors; might as well put the refrigerator outdoors too.
-Our indoor boiler customers bring their wood inside a couple times a week and then enjoy loading their boilers in stocking feet, out of the rain, wind, and cold.
+Our indoor boiler customers bring their wood inside a couple of times a week and then enjoy loading their boilers in stocking feet, out of the rain, wind, and cold.
 Some of our customers dawdle as they load their boilers, enjoy a beer, and enjoy the wonders of wood gasification.

 2) Labor vs. Time: Having huge fireboxes and doors allows less processing of wood before burning.
 Yet, using large, un-split wood almost guarantees that the wood will not be dry enough for good combustion.
 When wood is kept beside the outdoor boiler in freezing temperatures, it sure isn't going to burn very well when first placed in the boiler.
 Even dry wood placed into an outdoor boiler firebox could contain 20% ice.
 Imagine a 150-pound load of wood at 20% moisture content.
 It would contain 30 pounds of ice, which is more than 4 gallons.
 How do you think it will burn?
-With wood and wood burning appliances, every bit of temperature that can be added improves combustion.
+With wood and wood-burning appliances, every bit of temperature that can be added improves combustion.
 Poor wood quality wastes much of the energy in wood straight up the chimney as smoke.
-Because much of the fuel is wasted up the chimney, 2 to 3 times as much wood is needed to make the same heat that smaller, drier pieces of wood could have yielded in an EPA approved indoor wood boiler.
+Because much of the fuel is wasted up the chimney, 2 to 3 times as much wood is needed to make the same heat that smaller, drier pieces of wood could have yielded in an EPA-approved indoor wood boiler.
 All of that smoke "wasted" by outdoor wood boilers becomes a nuisance or worse a health hazard.

 3) Cleanliness and smoke vs The Truth: Placing the boiler outside ensures that smoke and debris are kept outside of the house.
 That's fine until the person tending the fire has to lean into the blast of smoke billowing out of the loading door of an outdoor boiler.
 Sure, the smoke isn't in the house, but it's in the operator's face and the neighbor's yard.
 By contrast, the indoor boilers handled by Tarm Biomass are practically smoke-free.
 Not only are they batch burned, which means that the boiler isn't re-loaded on a half-burned bed of wood, but the boilers are built with smoke hoods, which pull escaping smoke back into the boiler during loading.
-Firewood isn't dirt free and we can't argue that a broom or vacuum is handy around the boiler loading zone.
+Firewood isn't dirt-free and we can't argue that a broom or vacuum is handy around the boiler loading zone.
 On the other hand, it is arguable that the appearance of a soot-stained boiler in the side yard and mud tracked into the house after filling a boiler aren't much to look at either.

 4) Safety vs Comfort: We find it strange that safety is a selling point people buy into when choosing outdoor boilers.
 It would be crazy to bring a toaster or cooking range outside for safety or to avoid the mess, so why put a wood boiler outside?
 With freeze and thaw cycles, the ground around an outdoor wood boiler can turn to mud or a sheet of ice.
 With mud and ice underfoot while carrying large chunks of firewood, the situation is not exactly safe.
 The truth is that indoor boilers are safe.
-Fröling and Effecta wood boilers are at most warm to the touch.
+Fröling wood boilers are at most warm to the touch.
 The combustion area is surrounded by water and then heavily jacketed with insulation.
 The boilers are safety tested and listed, have redundant controls, and produce virtually no creosote in the chimney.
 The boilers are so well insulated that clearances to combustibles can be as close as 6".
 Batch firing is smoke-free and clean.
 Induced draft fans keep smoke from leaking during combustion.
 Ash handling is infrequent and easy.
 Because our indoor boilers are batch loaded and there is no tending between fires, there is little chance for embers to escape.

 5) Cost of installation: Many outdoor wood furnace owners learn the hard way.
 A simple furnace kit with a pump, short chimney, and some insulated pipe sounds easy and financially attractive.
 Just plop it down and plug it in.
 There are several problems with that assumption.
 First, a trench for the supply and return pipes should be below the frost line to reduce heat losses, but placing the insulated pipe in groundwater isn't good for heat loss either.
 Big trenches are invasive and expensive.
 Indoor wood boilers don't require expensive trenching and burying of insulated pipes.
 Furthermore, because indoor piping is relatively inexpensive, it is usually right-sized, whereas many outdoor boilers are sold with under-sized 1" pipe regardless of the boiler output.
 Using a one size fits all approach with underground piping makes about as much sense as putting moped tires on a car.
 Realistically, 1" pipe should carry no more than about 100,000 Btu/hr. and then, not over 50' one way (100' for supply and return combined lengths).